LCLY/BusinessCardAR/README.md

 # BusinessCardAR
-Use business card as target to generate AR 3d model
+Use business card as target to generate Augmented Reality 3D model